 All students, upon matriculation to the College and prior to beginning clinical activities at affiliate sites are required to submit to drug screenings.
-A positive result or refusal to test may result in a violation of the Burrell Code of Conduct and a student may be subject to involuntary withdrawal from the College.
+A positive result or refusal to test may result in a violation of the Burrell Code of Conduct and a student may be subject to administrative withdrawal from the College.
+A dilute result is unacceptable, and will require the student to submit to a new drug screening at the student's expense.